 Why is this bill important?

-As diabetes educators, we know that self-management can be a path to a better quality of life.
+As diabetes care and education specialists, we know that self-management can be a path to a better quality of life.
 However, barriers within the Medicare benefit keep some of our most vulnerable citizens from accessing DSMT.
 The Expanding Access to DSMT Act (H.R.
-5768 and S. 3366) will reduce barriers and improve Medicare beneficiary access to DSMT services in the following ways:
+5804 and S. 2203) will reduce barriers and improve Medicare beneficiary access to DSMT services in the following ways:

 - Allows the initial 10 hours of DSMT during the first year to remain available until fully utilized.
 If there's a determination of medical necessity, then an additional 6 hours of training/ education may be added.